marissakrantz/team-generator/README.md

 ## Description

 🔍 A node.js application that uses user input from inquirer to populate an index.html file that shows all employees on the team in a card format.
-The html file is created in the main directory and can be found [here](index.html)

 <img src="./assets/employee-gen.gif" alt="Gif of employee generator in action">

-🎥 The full movie file showing functionality of the application can be found [here](https://drive.google.com/file/d/1Ay2rsbqZdYLlUcZzr6XAMz333rv4MGr6/view)
+🎥 The full movie file showing functionality of the application can be found [here](https://drive.google.com/file/d/1Ay2rsbqZdYLlUcZzr6XAMz333rv4MGr6/view)<br/>
+📁 The html file is created in the main directory and can be found [here](index.html)

 <img src="./assets/employee-gen-img.jpg" alt="Picture of generated webpage">